patrickhener/goshs/README.md

 * File Based ACLs
   * You can place a `.goshs` in any folder to apply custom ACLs
   * You can apply custom basic auth per folder
-  * You can hide files from the listing per folder
+  * You can restrict access to specific files completely

 # Installation